-For instance, Mythic paint says its products contain "zero-toxins, zero-carcinogens, and zero-VOCs."
+For instance, Mythic paint says its products contain “zero-toxins, zero-carcinogens, and zero-VOCs.”
 I spoke with someone at Mythic (who declined to be quoted) and he said that their paints are absolutely zero VOC.
-He noted that unlike their competitors, Mythic's base and tints are both completely free of VOCs, whereas several competitors still use high-VOC tints even if their base product is low- or no-VOC.
+He noted that unlike its competitors, Mythic’s base and tints are both completely free of VOCs, whereas several competitors still use high-VOC tints even if their base product is low- or no-VOC.

 Consumer Reports tested Mythic and several other “VOC-free” paints in 2009–the latest year for which we could find independent testing data–and found VOCs in all of them.
 However, Consumer Reports adds this cautionary note about its findings: “Those test results could reflect an inherent flaw in [the test], which has been known to yield high error rates in paints with no or low levels of VOCs.”

 What are the best paint choices?

 Latex-based paints will always have lower levels of VOCs than oil-based paints.
 Beyond that, go as low-VOC as you can.